INTRO TO I2G - PROGRAM AND EVENT

 The best approach to write your Capstone abstract:

-review the original background, problem, objective of the project summary as proposed by the client and shared at the beginning of the semester.
+Review the original background, problem, objective of the project summary as proposed by the client and shared at the beginning of the semester.

-Condensate the background, problem, objective.
+Condense the background, problem, objective.

 Add the final result of what you did, or what you delivered.